 On my previous backpacker blog and before I got depressed, I did a good old Thirsty Thursdays on a town I enjoyed, I whackpacked to the remote town of Starogard Gdański in northern Poland – Pomerania Region.
 But I didn’t quite capture the full picture (and even this post won’t) so today finally, on Piątkowe Picie, I bring you my top 10 bars from this town.
-However, I was later invited back for a wedding and ended up by some coincidence dating two girls from this town, so I got to know the bars quite well.
+However, I was later invited back for a wedding and ended up by some coincidence on dates with two girls from this town, so I got to know the bars quite well.
 I may have left some of my heart here as my bus rolled out of it in December 2016…

 “I’ll sell my soul, what is it worth?” – Tim Wheeler.

-I’m growing to love town like this more on more with each visit.
+I’m growing to love towns like this more on more with each visit.
 There is a sense of freedom, progressiveness with open people with intelligent minds.
 My Polish was improving, the locals could speak English here.

 When you visit a town like Starogard Gdański, you become a bit of a novelty if you are not local.
 Basically there is no hostel here, and there were no other tourists on my visit but I found a cool place to stay inside the football stadium, Noclegi Rekord.
 What this means is that people are very interested to talk to you and in my first three days in the town, I made over 10 new friends, all locals, all very open minded people interested to speak to a stranger in their town.
 It was an odd time of my life though – I must admit I had depression at times, I didn’t shy away from it.

 For three days here, this was my glory, this was my town and I embraced it, spending time touring the sights, getting some work done in the Wi-Fi cafes and meeting locals in the bars at night.
 On my 14 year journey through 136 countries or territories, I also met a girl from this town so I was here to visit her and for her to show me the sights.
-Sadly, she chose to lie to me and not meet up or give travel advice.
-Ultimately, this boosted my trip even more as I was naturally inspired and buoyed on by her lies!
-That girl, Ola Mueller, still hasn’t apologised to me.

 Browar ended up being my favourite bar in Starogard Gdański.
 They brew their own beer, the interior décor is everything you’d expect from a local brew pub, the food is good and the staff were so polite and talkative.

 The above is one of my favourite photos from my travels.
-Incidentally, I like the pretty Ola on the right.
+Incidentally, I liked the pretty Ola on the right.
 A girl with some panache and style.
 I think she took this one of this culture struck Northern Irishman.

 “I won’t be back here again” I presumed…I was wrong…